C-NS field hockey blanks Liverpool, falls to B’ville

 Most of the first half went without a goal, but ESM’s Gillianne McCarthy changed that by converting off a feed from Grace Stone 3:30 before intermission.

 Early in the second half, the Warriors pulled even thanks to Danielle Wilson’s goal.
-But with 18:30 left, McCarthy struck again, slipping it past Abbie Brogan with what proved to be the game-winner.
+But with 18:30 left, McCarthy struck again, slipping it past Abbie Bragan with what proved to be the game-winner.

+After the loss to C-NS, Liverpool would host Camden on Friday, where it fell 3-1 to the Blue Devils.
+Carmen Canterino’s early goal was negated as Mackenzie Mix, Abby Walker and Lily Sullivan found the net for Camden, overcoming Bragan’s nine saves.

 Nov 02, 2016